mike99mac/minimy-mike99mac/gcode/README.md

 *Main panel being cut*

 ### Prepare all panels
+From the top of the main panel working down, cut the:
+- Top - 11.5"
+- Bottom and center divider - both 6.5"
+- Back - 7.46"

+Now cut the sliding panels, noting the mark to align the boards so the grain is continuous.
+- Back slider - 4.04"
+- Top slider - 6.18"

 ### Drill holes on face
+The second CNC job on the main panel prepared 10 holes to be drilled from the front.

+Baltic birch plywood is subject to tearout.
+To avoid that as much as possible, perform the following steps:

-After the two jobs are finished on the main panel, Always use masking tape on the front face and sharp Forstner bits!
+- Put masking tape on the front covering all 10 holes
+- Drill pilot holes from the back with a 1/16" bit
+- Drill holes in the front with sharp Forstner bits:

-2 holes for jacks:   11/32 (.344")
+  - 2 holes for jacks:   11/32 (.344")
-3 holes for buttons:  9/32 (.281")
+  - 3 holes for buttons:  9/32 (.281")
-5 holes for amp:     19/64 (.297")
+  - 5 holes for amp:     19/64 (.297")

-Distance between each of the 5 knobs on amp: .720"

 ## Perform final assembly
 ### Glue the carcass